cameront/gokc/README.md

 gokc
 ====

-A golang library for managing kinesis stream processing
+GoKC (a GO Kinesis Client) is a framework for creating real-time streaming processing applications using aws infrastructure (kinesis/dynamo/s3).